Jahia/jelastic-packages/README.md

 | -r _--read_   | Reads the file instead of writing it |

-##### common/lib_aws.py & common/lib_azure.py
+##### common/lib_aws.py

-Python libs used to handle authentication and manipulate files on AWS S3 buckets and Azure Resource Groups.
+Python libs used to handle authentication and manipulate files on AWS S3 buckets.